awsdocs/amazon-aurora-user-guide/doc_source/Overview.Encryption.md

 ## Limitations of Amazon Aurora encrypted DB clusters<a name="Overview.Encryption.Limitations"></a>

 The following limitations exist for Amazon Aurora encrypted DB clusters:
-+ You can't disable encryption on an encrypted DB cluster\.
++ You can't turn off encryption on an encrypted DB cluster\.
 + You can't create an encrypted snapshot of an unencrypted DB cluster\.
 + A snapshot of an encrypted DB cluster must be encrypted using the same KMS key as the DB cluster\.
 + You can't convert an unencrypted DB cluster to an encrypted one\.
 However, you can restore an unencrypted snapshot to an encrypted Aurora DB cluster\.
 To do this, specify a KMS key when you restore from the unencrypted snapshot\.